maryam-shahid166/Palestine-Pulse/README.md

 # Palestine Pulse – Cultural Tourism Website

 A beautifully designed multi-page website that showcases the rich **culture, history, and tourism** of Palestine.
-This project blends visual storytelling with modern web design practices using **HTML, CSS, Bootstrap**, and **animated icons from LottieFiles**.
+This project blends visual storytelling with modern web design practices using **HTML, CSS, JavaScript, Bootstrap**, and **animated icons from LottieFiles**.

 ## 🌍 Project Overview